AglayaSukhobskaya/FirstProject/README.md

 Running the application
 ========
-System requirments: you must have docker and docker compose installed on your computer, ports 5432 and 8080 must be expoded.
+System requirments: you must have docker and docker compose installed on your computer, port 8080 must be expoded.

 Open Terminal.